d-ries/linux-essentials/06_software/02_lab.md

 When you join the server now, you will notice that the map isn't as empty as it was before:
 ![minetest-client-world](../images/06/minetest-client-world.PNG)

-As you can see we get some errors aswell, this is because we are missing some mods.
+As you can see we get some errors as well, this is because we are missing some mods.
 We will ignore these error messages for now.